-People who have more than one abortion are irresponsible.
+What about people who have more than one abortion.

 It is never irresponsible for a person to end a pregnancy when they are physically, emotionally, financially or socially unable to bear or care for a child.
 It is unfair to label a person who has had more than one abortion irresponsible or careless.
-Some people for health reasons cannot use the most effective methods of birth control, some people have partners that won't allow the use of birth control and some people get pregnant because their birth control failed.
+Some people for health reasons can't use the most effective methods of birth control, some people have partners that won't allow the use of birth control and some people get pregnant because their birth control failed.
 And if a person is "irresponsible" or "careless" should we force them to become a parent?
-It is a person's right in Canada to access medical services.
-Abortions are a medical service.